Parkwood - Ferndale - Lynwood

 AreaSearch analysis indicates Parkwood - Ferndale - Lynwood maintains employment conditions that align with national benchmarks

-Parkwood - Ferndale - Lynwood has a well-educated workforce with essential services sectors well represented.
+Parkwood-Ferndale-Lynwood has a well-educated workforce with essential services sectors well represented.
 Its unemployment rate is 3.7%, lower than Greater Perth's 3.9%.

-Over the past year, ending June 2025, employment grew by an estimated 3.7%.
-As of that month, 8,246 residents are employed, with a participation rate of 62.5% compared to Greater Perth's 65.2%.
-Leading industries include health care & social assistance, education & training, and retail trade.
-Manufacturing stands out with employment levels at 1.3 times the regional average.
+Employment growth over the past year was estimated at 3.7%.
+As of June 2025, 8,246 residents are employed while the unemployment rate is 0.2% below Greater Perth's rate.
+Workforce participation is somewhat lower at 62.5%, compared to Greater Perth's 65.2%.
+Leading employment industries include health care & social assistance, education & training, and retail trade.

 Frequently Asked Questions - Employment